chetnashah/javawork/kotlinwork/Typesystem.md

 ## Platform types and java interop

+Types defined in Java code are seen as platform types.
+Kotlin does not have nullability info of these platform types.

+**Compiler allows platform types to be treated as either nullable or non-null**

 * Java primitive types like `int` etc become non-null types `Int` because they cannot hold null values.
 By the same reasoning, nullable types in kotlin like `Int?` cannot be stored with java primitive types, because Java primitive types cannot hold null values.
 That means when you use nullable version of primitive type in Kotlin, it compiles down to corresponding wrapper type like `Integer` in Java.